-This Christmas cosy up with a hot chocolate from your very own DIY hot chocolate station.
+This Christmas cosy up with a hot chocolate from your very own hot chocolate station.
 While watching a film, decorating your tree, or even playing some games, a hot steaming cup of hot chocolate is sure to help set that Christmas mood.

 You can find these flavours at most supermarkets.
 If not you can also make the flavours yourself, by adding syrups and spice powders.
 You just need the base hot chocolate powder you desire and you’re all set.

 When making your very own hot chocolate it is a personal thing.
 You may decide to have a certain topping or two for one cup of hot chocolate and then a completely different topping for your next one – if you already aren’t feeling too full!

 Toppings can range from all things Christmassy like gingerbread men and candy canes to the all-time classic like chocolate flakes, marshmallows and whipped cream.